Traplord: Style

 As a streetwear brand, Traplord has also been seen in the skater and BMX scene and has been worn by BMX rider Nigel Sylvester.
 It is usually styled in colors such as black and white, camouflage prints, snapbacks, and bucket hats.
 The brand has been embraced by fellow artists such as Wale, Big Sean, ASAP Rocky and others.

 Collaborations

 BAPE's Jay West designed the T-shirt that combines the animated stained-glass version of the Trap Lord album artwork while Ferg is holding the company's trademark Baby Milo logo.

 The capsule collection in collaboration with Young & Reckless is exclusively released through PacSun.
 Young & Reckless merged the designs of Traplord, as well as the mass appeal of their own brand.

-A release of clothing with a new iTunes app Virgin Mega, where they save you the trouble of waiting in a real line by creating a virtual interactive line seamlessly through their smart phone.
+A release of clothing with a new iTunes app Virgin Mega, where they created a virtual interactive line through their smart phone.
 This collaboration with Virgin Mega inspired a line of apparel exclusively for Syracuse University which included a snapback hat, long sleeve tee, cropped crew neck, and a bucket hat.

 The capsule collection with an Australian retailer, Culture Kings, was the first of its kind.
 An ASAP Ferg Australia Tour increased Traplord's popularity in Australia and led to the collaboration.